-A note on page-counts: I’ve included them throughout.
+I’ve included pagecounts when listing various editions and translations.
 Doing this serves two purposes:

 - The high page-counts reveal the rough scale of the task you are taking on by reading the book, something you can also gauge by looking at photos that show spine-thickness.

-- Low page-counts indicate that the book is an abridgement or retelling.
+- Low page-counts (of long novels) may indicate that the book is an abridgement or retelling.

-There is a large variation in the page-counts between unabridged versions because:
+There is a large variation in the page-counts even between unabridged versions because: